-- Copy the VRTSpkgs.p5p package from the pkgs directory from the installation media to the the system at /tmp/install directory.. - Disable the publishers that are not reachable, as package install may fail if any of the already added repositories are unreachable. - # pkg set-publisher --disable <publisher name> - 3 Add a file-based repository in the non-global zone. - # pkg set-publisher -p /tmp/install/VRTSpkgs.p5p Veritas - 4 Install the required packages. - To configure an OracleVMServer logical domain for disaster recovery, install the following required packages inside the logical domain: - # pkg install --accept VRTSvcsnr - Remove the publisher on the non-global zone. - # pkg unset-publisher Veitas - Clear the state of the SMF service if non-global zones are present in the system.
-In presence of non-global zones, setting the file-based repository causes SMF service svc:/application/pkg/system-repository:default to go into maintenance state... - # svcadm clear svc:/application/pkg/system-repository:default - 8 Enable the publishers that were disabled earlier. - # pkg set-publisher --enable <publisher>
+- 1 Copy the VRTSpkgs.p5p package from the pkgs directory from the installation media to the the system at /tmp/install directory.. - 2 Disable the publishers that are not reachable, as package install may fail if any of the already added repositories are unreachable. - # pkg set-publisher --disable <publisher name> - 3 Add a file-based repository in the non-global zone. - # pkg set-publisher -p /tmp/install/VRTSpkgs.p5p Veritas - 4 Install the required packages.

+5 To configure an OracleVMServer logical domain for disaster recovery, install the following required packages inside the logical domain:

+'''

+pkg install --accept VRTSvcsnr

+'''

+6 Remove the publisher on the non-global zone.

+'''

+pkg unset-publisher Veitas

+'''

+7 Clear the state of the SMF service if non-global zones are present in the system.
+In presence of non-global zones, setting the file-based repository causes SMF service svc:/application/pkg/system-repository:default to go into maintenance state.

+'''

+svcadm clear svc:/application/pkg/system-repository:default

+'''

+8 Enable the publishers that were disabled earlier.

+'''

+pkg set-publisher --enable <publisher>

+'''

-Manually installing packages on Solaris brand non-global zones
+Manually installing packages on Solaris non-global zones

 With Oracle Solaris 11, you must manually install Veritas InfoScale packages inside non-global zones.

-The native non-global zones are called Solaris brand zones.
+To install packages manually on Solaris non-global zones